Package 'StepReg'

 Value

-A list containing multiple tables will be returned.
+A list of multiple models, each with its associated strategy and metric, will be returned.

 Author(s)